Summary

 In 2016 ProPublica published an investigation showing that COMPAS — a widely used recidivism risk assessment tool — assigned higher risk scores to Black defendants than to White defendants with equivalent actual recidivism rates.
 The tool’s developer responded that COMPAS is well-calibrated: among defendants of any race assigned a given score, the subsequent recidivism rates are consistent with that score.
 Both claims were correct.

 This is not a property of COMPAS specifically.
-It is not fixed by a better algorithm, more diverse training data, or more careful engineering.
-It is a constraint that holds for any probabilistic classifier operating on groups with unequal prevalence of the predicted outcome.
+It is not fixed by a better algorithm, more diverse training data, or more careful engineering alone.
+It is a constraint on specified statistical criteria for imperfect predictions when the relevant base rates differ.

 The question this forces is not “how do we make the algorithm fair?”
 The question is “which fairness criterion do we endorse, and can we defend that choice to the people it disadvantages?”
 That is not a technical question.